Blog

 Instead of this …

-Using permalinks helps readers understand what your page is about
+Using post name permalinks helps search engines and visitors understand what your page is about

-(Using permalinks helps readers and search engines understand what the page is about)
+(Using permalinks helps search engines and visitors understand what the content is about)

 • %postname% – A correctly formatted version of the post title.
-For example, if the post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all letters converted to lower case and no exclamation symbols) in the URL.
+For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all lower case characters and punctuation symbols deleted) in the URL.
 Tip: You can always edit this wording in the post slug field on the Add/Edit Post/Page screens.

 • %category% – A sanitized version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.